RobertKaySr/RestoLink/README.md

 # RestoLink
-A restaurant /Hotel application to manage restaurant and Hotel
+A restaurant /Hotel application to manage a restaurant and Hotel operations